austinekrash/celo-africastalking-ussd/README.md

-This project is based on celo network and africastalking  to get the current price of celo token from ubeswap a dex on the celo network
+This is a python  project  based on celo blockchain and africastalking ussd infrastructure to get the current price of celo token from ubeswap a dex on the celo network